Boundedness of the number of nodal domains for eigenfunctions of generic Kaluza-Klein $3$-folds

 Our focus is on the nodal sets of the real or imaginary parts of

-and particularly on the number of their nodal domains.
+and on particularly on the number of their nodal domains.
 Since $\Delta_G$ is a real operator, the real and imaginary parts \eqref{uv} satisfied the modified eigenvalue system,

-Our main result is that when $0$ is a regular value of $\phi_{m,j}$ for all $(m,j)$, then the number of nodal domains of $u_{m,j}$ and $v_{m,j}$ is bounded above unless $m = 0$, in which case the number is the same as for the corresponding eigenfunctions on $X$.
-We also prove that it is a generic property of Kaluza-Klein metrics on $S^1$ bundles over Riemann surfaces that $0$ is indeed a regular value of $\phi_{m,j}$ for all $(m,j)$.
-The precise statement requires a discussion of the geometric data underlying a Kaluza-Klein metric and how we allow it to vary when defining `genericity' and is given in Section \ref{PERTURBATIONSECT} (see Theorem \ref{GENERIC1} and Lemma \ref{simplesimple}).
+Our main result (Theorem \ref{MAIN}) is that when $0$ is a regular value of $\phi_{m,j}$ for all $(m,j)$, then for $m \not=0$, the nodal sets of $u_{m,j}$, resp. $v_{m,j}$, are connected and there exist exactly $2$ corresponding nodal domains.
+The case $m = 0$ is special because $\phi_{0, j}$ is then real valued and is pullback from the base $X$; in this case, the number of connected components of the nodal set (and the number of nodal domains) is the same as for the corresponding eigenfunction on $X$.
+Theorem \ref{GENERIC} shows that it is a generic property of Kaluza-Klein metrics on $S^1$ bundles over Riemann surfaces that $0$ is indeed a regular value of $\phi_{m,j}$ for all $(m,j)$.
+The precise statement requires a discussion of the geometric data underlying a Kaluza-Klein metric and how we allow it to vary when defining `genericity'.
+An introductory discussion of the Kaluza-Klein metrics of this article is given in Section \ref{KKINTRO} and a more detailed discussion is given in Section \ref{PERTURBATIONSECT} (see Theorem \ref{GENERIC1} and Lemma \ref{simplesimple}).

-\begin{theorem} Let $(X, g)$ be a Riemannian surface, let $P \to X$ be a non-trivial principal $S^1$ bundle and let $\alpha$ be a connection on $P$.
-Let $G$ be the Kaluza-Klein metric induced by $(g, \alpha)$.
-Then, for generic metrics $g$ on $X$, we have: